Cologne Zoological Garden

 Is photography allowed?

-Yes, photography is allowed in the zoo, but be considerate of the animals and avoid using flash.
+Yes, photography is generally allowed, but be sure to respect the animals and avoid using flash.

 Are there guided tours?